 I Learned that I would Quickly Fall in Love With Paris!

-Paris is amazing.
+Paris is amazing and is certainly one of my favorite cities I’ve visited.
 You can’t help but fall in love with this city!
 Seriously it is fantastic.
 Just get lost in the street of this city, grab some lunch and enjoy!
 Every area of the city center has its unique flavor.

 If it is your first time in the city, you want to visit the main attraction.
 The Louvre, the Eiffel Tower, etc. but try to go off the beaten path as well.
 Avoid the overly touristy area and get lost where most Parisians shop.
 You’ll have a much better experience.